pangenome/seqwish-paper/README.md

 ## resources

-The input *de novo* assemblies can be found at https://github.com/human-pangenomics/HPP_Year1_Data_Freeze_v1.0.
+The *de novo* assemblies can be found at https://github.com/human-pangenomics/HPP_Year1_Data_Freeze_v1.0.
+To obtain from these assemblies the input FASTA files used in `seqwish` analyses, follow the instructions at https://github.com/pangenome/HPRCyear1v2genbank.

 ## building the manuscript